Podcast Creation and Marketing with Podmotion

 Listen App means that a host can be interviewing a guest, while allowing an audience to listen in.
 A host can bring in audience members to ask questions.
 Listeners will have questions a host may not have considered that will actually bring tons of colour and insights.

-"Listen App it fosters engagement, where it's not just this monologue that people are listening to, but they feel like the stage is open for engagement and participation, where their voices can be heard.
+"Listen App fosters engagement, where it's not just this monologue that people are listening to, but they feel like the stage is open for engagement and participation, where their voices can be heard.

 The Difficulty Of Building Podcast Communities